How to buy the best dishwasher

 They're a little bit bigger than a very large microwave oven or a large drawer, and have a small capacity of between four and six place settings, so you won’t be able to wash too many dishes at once.
 Compact dishwashers use more water and energy per item than slimline and full-sized machines.

-Pros: A good option if you don’t use too many dishes or you're really tight on space.
+Pros A good option if you don’t use too many dishes or are tight on space.
 Table-top versions mean you don't have to bend down to load the dishwasher.

-Cons: They're often quite expensive, and usually a lot less energy efficient than full-size or slimline models.
-It can be tricky to fit large items into them, too.
+Cons They're often quite expensive, and usually a lot less energy efficient than full-sized or slimline models.
+It can be tricky to fit large items into them.

 What features and programs do I need?

-Dishwashers can come with a bewildering array of features.
-We explain what each one does below.
-At the very least, look out for adjustable racks, which allow you to configure your dishwasher based on the size of the crockery you’re washing.
-A delay-start function can be really useful if you're on an Economy 7 tariff, while safety locks can be reassuring for those with children.

-At the very least, look out for adjustable racks, which will allow you to accommodate large items in your dishwasher.
+Getting the perfect dishwasher for your lifestyle also comes to down to the features you choose - those with children may value a childlock, while others may need an adjustable rack to configure the machine for large platters or long-stemmed wine glasses.
+If you use an economy energy tariff, such as Economy 7, then a flexible delay-start feature is worth looking for.
+Here, we look at the features on offer and examine what each one actually does.

-Adjustable upper racks: Look for dishwashers with height-adjustable upper racks that are easy to use.
+Adjustable upper racks Look for dishwashers with height-adjustable upper racks that are easy to use.
 The easiest have two quick-release clips on either side of the rack.
 This means you can lower or raise the height to fit large items in the lower rack, even if the upper rack is full of dishes.
 Roller systems allow you to adjust the rack's height, but this isn’t always easy and you won’t be able to do it if the rack is full.

-Fold-down prongs: Dishwashers with fold-down prongs make loading large items easier.
+Fold-down prongs Dishwashers with fold-down prongs make loading large items easier.
 Look for dishwashers with fold-down prongs in both the upper and lower racks.

+Large spray head Large spray heads can be used on extremely dirty items, such as a roasting trays.
+Removing the lower spray arm and attaching the large spray head concentrates the water in one direction.

 Delay start: Most dishwashers come with a delay timer, which allows you to set the dishwasher hours before you want the wash program to start.
 This is handy if you can make use of cheaper night-time electricity, or if you like to time your dishwasher so that your plates are warm for dinner.

-Child-safety lock: This is a reasonably common feature that prevents unwanted changes being made to settings while the dishwasher is in use.
+Child-safety lock This is a reasonably common feature that prevents unwanted changes being made to settings while the dishwasher is in use.

-Anti-flood protection: This prevents flooding if something should go wrong.
-'Float switches' detect water in the base of the machine and stop it from filling further, while an 'aqua-stop' prevents flooding if the hose that fills the dishwasher spills or leaks.
+Anti-flood protection This prevents flooding if something should go wrong.
+'Float switches' detect water in the base of the machine and stop it from filling further, while an 'aqua stop' prevents flooding if the hose that fills the dishwasher spills or leaks.

-Sensor wash: This measures how dirty the water is in the machine, and adjusts the temperature and length of the wash accordingly.
+Sensor wash or fuzzy logic This measures how dirty the dishes in the machine are, and adjusts the temperature and length of the wash accordingly.
 It's frequently found on more expensive models.

-Now find the perfect model for you by checking out our dishwasher reviews – you can select which size and type you prefer and find a model that has all the features you need.
+Built-in wi-fi Currently reserved for high-end machines, wi-fi connected dishwashers can be paired with an app on your smartphone and monitored or controlled remotely.